Antimanic drug

-Antimanic drugs are psychotropic drugs that are used to treat symptoms of mania.
+An antimanic drug is a psychiatric drug that is used to treat symptoms of mania.
 Though there are different causes of mania, the majority is caused by bipolar disorder, therefore antimanic drugs are mostly similar to drugs treating bipolar disorder.
 Since 1970s, antimanic drugs have been used specifically to control the abnormal elevation of mood or mood swings during manic episodes.

 One purpose of antimanic drugs is to alleviate or shorten the duration of an acute mania.
 Another objective is to prevent further cycles of mania and maintain the improvement achieved during the acute episode.
 The mechanism of antimanic drugs has not yet been fully known, it is proposed that they mostly affect chemical neurotransmitters in the brain.
 However, the usage of antimanic drugs should be consulted with a doctor or pharmacist due to their side effects and interactions with other drugs and food.

 History

 Early discoveries and development

 During the early 19th century, sedatives were the most common treatment for manic patients.
 Alkaloids, one of the most widely used sedatives, were introduced as an antimanic treatment by the isolation of morphine from opium by German pharmacist Friedrich Wilhelm Sertürner in 1805.
 The most successful alkaloids in anti-manic treatment were isolated chemicals of the Solanaceae family, which were plants known for their hallucinogenic effects.
 One of them was Hyoscyamus, which was isolated by chemists from the German company E. Merck in 1839.
 Another alkaloid called Hyoscine was isolated by Albert Ladenburg in Germany in 1880.
 The alkaloids demonstrated sedative and hypnotic properties, which became popular ingredients used in psychotic cocktails for antimanic patients.

 In 1832, a chemist from Giessen, Justus von Liebig synthesised chloral hydrate.
 It was accessed as a hypnotic in 1869 by pharmacologist Mathias Otto Liebreich.
 In 1870, American psychiatrist William J. Elstun reported that 5 patients from Indiana Hospital for the Insane improved after receiving chloral hydrate.
 It soon replaced both morphine and solanaceous alkaloids in antimanic treatment due to its oral convenience.

 In the late 19th century, a pharmacist from Montpellier, Antoine Balard isolated bromides.
 They were first used as anticonvulsants, then were widely used as sedatives in European mental hospitals.

 In 1863, barbiturates were synthesised by Adolf von Baeyer.
 From the beginning of the 20th century to the mid-1950s, barbiturates had been the most widely used medication in antimanic treatment.

 During the 1950s and in the late 1960s, the antimanic efficacy of lithium salts was demonstrated.
 Its antimanic indication was authorised by the Food and Drugs Administration (FDA) of the United States in 1970.

 In 1995, valproic acid, an anticonvulsant agent, was approved by the FDA for its antimanic indication.
 Carbamazepine, an anticonvulsant drug, was also developed, which was authorized by numerous regulatory organisations worldwide.

 Since 2000, different antipsychotic drugs have had their antimanic indications authorised by FDA.
 They include olanzapine, risperidone, quetiapine, ziprasidone, aripiprazole, etc.